That’s a good question – and the answer is no. Not everyone is allowed to invest there.

 The most important thing is to work with an experienced professional in the industry that works for a very reputable Exempt Market Dealer.
 This will go a long way to helping you understand the private markets, helping you find excellent investment opportunities, helping you find strong issuers that offer the investments and having a high level of diligence done on these issuers.

-All of these items plus a strong understanding of the private markets will go a long way to ensuring your own success in investing!
+All of these items plus a good understanding of the Exempt Market as a whole will go a long way to ensuring your own success in private investing!

 I appreciate you reading my post and please contact me anytime.
 I would welcome the opportunity to talk further.